GoogleChrome/web.dev/src/site/content/en/blog/speed-tooling-evolutions-cds-2019/index.md

 field](/user-centric-performance-metrics/#in-the-field) via [Chrome User Experience](https://developers.google.com/web/tools/chrome-user-experience-report)
 (CrUX) data.
-With insights from that data we reassessed the thresholds that we use to label a website "slow", ‘moderate”, or “fast” in field performance.
+With insights from that data we reassessed the thresholds that we use to label a website "slow", 'moderate", or "fast" in field performance.

-{% Aside %} The term "average" that used to describe sites that are in between “slow” and “fast” is now changed to “moderate” which is more fitting since this middle group was not related to a statistical average. {% endAside %}
+{% Aside %} The term "average" that used to describe sites that are in between "slow" and "fast" is now changed to "moderate" which is more fitting since this middle group was not related to a statistical average. {% endAside %}

 <figure class="w-figure w-figure--center">